 You can also encourage your local stores to bring refill stations for laundry detergent to their shelves.

-And to suit your style there’s some lovely choices of glass and other reusable bottles specifically for your refillable laundry detergent.
-Here’s one of our favourites available on Etsy:
+And to suit your style there are some lovely choices of glass and other reusable bottles specifically for your refillable laundry detergent.
+Here’s one of our favorites available on Etsy:

 But better yet, consider switching to laundry detergents that are kinder for our planet, and which don't come in plastic packaging at all.
 Several natural powder or strip detergents come in cardboard boxes, for example.
 Here is a couple of examples: